EOSIO/eos/docs/keosd/basic-usage.md

 ## Auto locking

-By default `keosd` is set to auto lock your wallets after 15 minutes of inactivity.
+By default, `keosd` is set to lock your wallets after 15 minutes of inactivity.
 This is configurable in the `config.ini` by setting the timeout seconds in `unlock-timeout`.

 Be aware if you need to disable this feature you will have to set an enormous number -- setting it to 0 will cause keosd to always lock your wallet.

 ## Stopping keosd